emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 The ability to keep stepping up to the plate is critical to success.

-There is no shortage of ideas that do not require software, but if I am able to take on problems that can be solved with even the simplest technology-based* products, the universe of ideas explodes.
+There is no shortage of ideas that do not require software, but if I'm able to take on problems that can be solved with even the simplest technology-based* products, the universe of ideas explodes.

 Programming skills at the prototyping level will put the raw power of creation my hands.